raspberrypilearning/catch-the-dots/en/step_3.md

 --- /task ---

 --- task ---
-Add this script to your 'red' dot sprite, to create a new dot clone every few seconds:
+Add this script to your 'red' sprite to create a new clone of the sprite every few seconds:

 ![Red dot sprite](images/red-sprite.png)